Setting Up Your Environment

 This guide is Python-first and Quarto-first.

 You will write and run code inside Quarto chapter files (.qmd).
-When you render the book, Quarto executes the Python chunks and places the results (tables, figures, printed output) directly into the published pages.
+When you render the book, Quarto executes Python chunks and embeds results directly into the final output.

 What you are setting up